lrgr/munk/README.md

 In this repo is an implementation of HANDL.

 An example usage of HANDL can be found in `examples/HANDL-homolog-scores` where the HANDL homology scores between proteins in fission (Sp) and baker's (Sc) yeast is computed.
- You can run the example with `make all`, where the matrix of HANDL homology scores with Sc and Sp as target and source matrices will be computed and saved to disk
+You can run the example with `make all`, where the matrix of HANDL homology scores with Sc and Sp as target and source matrices will be computed and saved to disk.

 ---